-Typical Duties and Responsibilities
+Typical duties and responsibilities

-- Locate and interview key witnesses
+Locate and interview key witnesses

-- Collect and examine evidence
+Collect and examine evidence

-- Prepare evidence for trial
+Prepare evidence for trial

-- Verify evidence before trial
+Verify evidence before trial

-- Testify in court
+Testify in court

-- Conduct research to help an attorney strategize before a trial
+Conduct research to help an attorney strategize before a trial

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in criminal justice, political science, or a similar field of study, as well as licensing as a private investigator (in applicable states).
 Coursework in the legal system is also recommended.